Piccirello/node-redis-proxy/README.md

 ## Testing

+This project currently contains two test variants: unit tests and integration tests.

-To build and test, run `make test`.
-The `test` option will execute the application's unit tests and integration (black box) tests.
+To build and run integration tests, run `make test`.
+This will start the proxy and a local redis instance and then execute the application's integration (black box) tests.

+To execute unit tests during development, run `npm run test`.

 Integration tests exist to verify the app's ability to retrieve values from Redis.
 The test app sets random key/value pairs directly using the redis client, and then does a lookup via the app's API.
 The integration testing is relatively minimal given the small exposure of the app (one endpoint) and the existence of comprehensive unit tests for the custom data structures and cache.